The official name is the Republic of Mauritius.

 Mauritius was ranked among the safest or most peaceful countries by the Global Peace Index 2019.

 The total land area of the country is 2,040 square km.
 It is the 170th largest nation in the world by size.
-Mauritius is subdivided into nine Districts, they consist of different cities, towns, and villages.
+Mauritius is subdivided into nine Districts, which consist of different cities, towns, and villages.

 The Republic of Mauritius is constituted of the main island of Mauritius and several outlying islands.